maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 + It is a standard release.
 + **Feedback : The edition will typically be either domestic or export.
 Domestic versions support strong encryption, whereas export versions do not.
 S is for service releases.**
 + **the package “junos-srxme-19.1R1.6-domestic.tgz”.
 Based on the naming convention...**

+security logging
+Feedback : Security logging must be enabled before the reporting engine can create reports.